Chase Nielsen: Post war

 Nielsen became a member of Strategic Air Command (SAC) in March 1949 at Roswell AFB in New Mexico, where he was assigned to the 509th Bombardment Group, the first group to be organized, equipped and trained for nuclear warfare.
+Enola Gay, the B-29 that dropped the Little Boy atomic bomb on Hiroshima in the first ever use of a nuclear weapon, was assigned to the 509th.

 During his decade with SAC, Colonel Nielsen helped the command develop key operational innovations, including radar navigation bombardment, air refueling employing the flying boom, and electronic countermeasures.
 He helped integrate "fail safe" and other emergency war order procedures into SAC's unique set of flight profiles.

 Colonel Nielsen returned to the air while assigned to SAC and reached more than 10,000 flying hours in B-29s, B-50s, B-36s and B-52s.
 His longest flight lasted 26 hours non-stop without refueling from Okinawa, Japan, to Walker Air Force Base, in a B-36.
 Lieutenant Colonel Nielsen retired from the Air Force in 1961.
 He accumulated over 10,000 flying hours during his Air Force career.